If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 13. The Cinnamon Tea

 The Cinnamon Tea is a unique breed of duck that’s easily recognizable thanks to its unique coloration.
-The body of the duck is a rich brown, while the breast and wings are a beautiful cinnamon-red.
+The duck’s body is a rich brown, while the breast and wings are a beautiful cinnamon-red.

 If you’re looking for colorful duck breeds to add to your flock, the Cinnamon Tea is a great choice.
 These colorful duck breeds are generally easy to care for but require more attention than others due to their needs as a layer.